-The Institute for Land, Water and Society is a multi and trans-disciplinary Research Centre.
-In partnership with government and others, it undertakes biophysical, social and economic research to address local, regional, national and global issues.
-Its researchers are involved in individual, collaborative and commissioned work around Australia and the world.
+ILWS is a multi and trans-disciplinary Research Centre at Charles Sturt University.
+We undertake biophysical, social and economic research to address local, regional, national and global issues.
+Our researchers are involved in individual, collaborative and commissioned work around Australia and the world.

 The AGRTP – ILWS scholarships provide an opportunity for successful applicants to work with leading ILWS researchers on research topics that contribute directly to ILWS research.

 ILWS research is undertaken within four thematic (not mutually exclusive) areas:

 Research is undertaken by the Institute's terrestrial and aquatic ecologists, working on one or more aspects of biodiversity conservation including landscape ecology, environmental history, vegetation and wildlife ecology, restoration ecology, plant-animal interactions, ecosystem services and native fish conservation.